Floydlang/floyd/docs/floyd_manual/floyd_manual.md

-# 1. BASIC CONCEPTS
+# FUNCTIONS,

 ## FUNCTIONS (PURE AND IMPURE)

 Functions in Floyd are by default *pure*, or *referential transparent*.
-This means they can only read their input arguments and constants, never read or modify anything: not global variables, not by calling another, impure function.
+This means they can only read their input arguments and constants.
+They cannot modify global variables or affect the outside work via communication or files.

-It's not possible to call a pure function with a set of arguments and later call it again with the same arguments and get a different result.
+> When you call a pure function with a set of arguments you *always get the same result back*.

-A function like get_time() is impure.

 While a function executes, it perceives the outside world to stand still.